JavaScriptKC/workshop/_posts/2012-11-5-data-storage.md

 {% highlight javascript %}
 ...

-//be sure to open the connection to the database db.open(function () {
+// be sure to open the connection to the database db.open(function () {

-  //insert our data
+  // insert our data
   insert(function () {

-    //we inserted our users!
+    // we inserted our users!
     console.log("Inserted Users!");

     // close the connection since we're done with it